-In Excel, it is not uncommon for the user to call a function that should return a number, and find that the resulting value looks like a date or a time (eg. "01/01/1900", "02:00:00"), instead of an integer or floating point number.
+In Excel, it is not uncommon for the user to call a function that should return a number, and find that the resulting value looks like a date or a time (eg. "01/01/1900", "02:00:00"), instead of an integer or decimal.

-This is often because you have inserted a new column, next to a column containing Dates or Times, the new column has 'inherited' the formatting of the adjacent column.
+This may be because you have inserted a new column, next to a column containing Dates or Times, and the new column has 'inherited' the formatting of the adjacent column.

 This formatting will cause Excel to display a simple number as a date or a time.

 Note that it is only the cell formatting that is 'wrong' in this example, NOT the value returned by the function.
 Therefore, this problem is easily solved, by altering the cell formatting.

 The quickest way to do this is to select the cell(s) to be formatted and then select the required cell formatting from the drop-down menu in the 'Number' group on the Home tab of the Excel ribbon (see below):

 If you have an older version of Excel, that does not have the ribbon, you can change the formatting of an Excel cell via the following steps:

 For further details on Excel formatting, see the Excel formatting page.